Entire Russian spy network dismantled in Poland

 - Published

-On Wednesday radio reports said a group of six citizens of countries east of Poland had been arrested.

-RMF FM said the cell planned sabotage and installed dozens of secret cameras close to critical infrastructure sites near Ukraine's border.

-Some cameras were near the small regional Rzeszow-Jasionka airport, which has been converted into an international logistics hub supplying military and humanitarian supplies to Ukraine, the radio report said.
+On Wednesday, the Polish radio station, RMF FM reported that some cameras were found near the small regional Rzeszow-Jasionka airport, which has been converted into an international logistics hub supplying military and humanitarian supplies to Ukraine.

-Military and cargo aircraft from the US and across Europe regularly fly in and out of the airport - where American troops can be seen beside their Humvees - to deliver supplies to waiting trucks that make the 100km (62 mile) journey to the Ukrainian border.
+Military and cargo aircraft from the US and across Europe regularly fly in and out of the airport, where American troops can be seen beside their Humvees, to deliver supplies to waiting trucks that make the 100km (62 mile) journey to the Ukrainian border.

-The site is considered so sensitive Washington has deployed one of its valuable Patriot air defence systems to protect the airfield.

-Last month, US president Joe Biden landed at the airport on his way to Kyiv.
+The site is considered so sensitive, Washington has deployed US Patriot air defence systems to protect the airfield.
+Last month, US President Joe Biden landed at the airport on his way to Kyiv.

 The decades-long spy conflict between Russia and the West has intensified since the Ukraine war.